 Where can I go to access services?

 Clinic locations and hours depend on local and state resources available.
 Information about specific dental services, hours, and location of services can be obtained by visiting the Georgia Oral Health Coalition - Map of Dental Sites or lookup your local Public Health Department by zip code on the MCH Locator.

-Payment for dental treatment services are based on a sliding fee scale based upon ability to pay.
+Payment for dental treatment services is based on a sliding fee scale based upon the ability to pay.
 Many health departments have a minimal administrative fee.